 You're managing more than 100 active items.
 At that scale, the filtering and sorting capabilities of Sheets start to feel limiting.
 You need tagging, saved views, and smarter filtering to keep the signal clear.

 When you hit those limits, Quackback's roadmap feature is worth looking at.
 It connects directly to your feedback board, so vote counts and user comments surface alongside roadmap items without manual updates.
-You can also publish a customer-facing roadmap that users can view and interact with, and they get notified when the status of items they care about changes.
+You can publish a customer-facing roadmap that users can view and interact with, and they get notified when the status of items they care about changes.

 Frequently asked questions